 2. Giovanni’s Room by James Baldwin

-Set in Paris, in the 1950s, the story follows David, a man in his twenties, who grapples with not only his own desires but also societal expectations.
-This emotionally charged narrative challenges you to reflect on the intricacies of identity and human connection.
+A bold and haunting novel about love, desire, morality, and self-discovery, set in 1950s Paris.
+Follow David, a man in his twenties, as he grapples with his desires and societal expectations.
+This emotionally charged narrative challenges readers to reflect on the intricacies of identity and human connection.

 Buy the book: Amazon